International Baccalaureate

 A minimum of 50 hours is expected to be devoted to the reflective project and a portion of this time has been allocated during the PPS course.

-Adopted from © International Baccalaureate, Overview of the Career-related Programme, December, 2015.
+Adopted from © International Baccalaureate, Programme Guides, December, 2025.

 Career-related Studies